 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the cancer returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 If the cancer returns after chemotherapy or other treatment, it is called recurrent cancer.
 It may come back in the same place or in other areas of the body.
-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.

 Chemotherapy will usually be recommended, either with the same drugs you received before or with a new combination.
 If your first treatment was based on the tumor type predicted by gene expression profiling, second-line treatment will likely continue to follow the standard treatment for that tumor type.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent CUP.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 Recovery from cancer is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.